The Top 7 Places To Get A Sandwich In Sydney

-From a minimalist hole-in-the-wall loved by Surry Hill locals, to the Rockdale takeaway that serves a sanga with a side of banter, here are Sydney’s hottest spots for a humble sandwich.
+From a minimalist hole-in-the-wall loved by Surry Hill locals to the Rockdale takeaway that serves a sanga with a side of banter, here are the best sandwich stops in Sydney!

 A delicacy first born way back in the 1700s by a certain John Montagu, the 4th Earl of Sandwich, the sandwich has come a long way since its humble beginnings.